 Over the past century, says Pauly, the greatest pressure on marine life has been overfishing, which has caused huge declines in fish numbers.
 That could change.
 If we get overfishing under control, he continues, climate-related pressures will pose the biggest problem for marine life in the coming decades.
 A 2021 paper showed that the oceans are already committed to a fourfold greater oxygen loss, even if CO2 emissions stop immediately.

-If you chart out the trends in warming and oxygen loss, the cataclysmic endpoint for the ocean thousands of years from now would be “a soup that you that you cannot live in,” says Pauly.
+If you chart out the trends in warming and oxygen loss, the cataclysmic endpoint for the ocean thousands of years from now would be “a soup that you cannot live in,” says Pauly.
 The ocean already has sporadic hypoxic zones, he says, “but you could imagine all the dead zones of the world coalescing into one, and that is the end of the thing.”
 If we don’t get a handle on greenhouse gas emissions, he says, “we have to expect this to happen.”